Neelam618/Brain-in-Pocket-Website/README.md

 # Brain-in-Pocket-Website

-This website is about the startup business called Brain2pocket for professional business services.
+This website is about the startup business called Brain2pocket for professional business solutions.
 It showcases different services they offer.

 It is built from template from BootstrapMade with few modifications.